 You can now view dependency relationships between collections in a graphical format.
-It shows limiting, include, and exclude relationships.
+It shows limiting, including, and excluding relationships.
 This can be helpful to understand the impact of a deployment.

 To use this feature, right-click a collection and select View Relationships

-As a management perspective, try not to have multiple level between collection.
-We’ve seen site with hundreds of links between collection and it’s a pain to manage.
-Hopefully this graphical tools helps a lot.
+As a management perspective, try not to have multiple levels between collections.
+We’ve seen sites with hundreds of links between collections and it’s a pain to manage.
+Hopefully, this graphical tool helps a lot.